dritter-sap/iibench/README.md

 ```

-* This example assumes that you already have a MongoDB or TokuMX server running on the same machine as the iiBench client application.
+* This example assumes that you already have a MongoDB server running on the same machine as the iiBench client application.
 * You can connect a different server or port by editing the run.simple.bash script. -->